Action/emotion

 Is dreaming about emotional release a bad sign?

 Dreaming about emotional release is not inherently negative.
-It often signifies a healthy processing of feelings and a step towards emotional healing.
+It may indicate a natural process of emotional healing or a need to address unresolved feelings.

 02